nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-howtos/howto-upload-file-nuxeo-using-rest-api.md

     => **End of upload**.

-3. The request is interrupted or you recieve HTTP 503 Service Unavailable or any other 5xx response from the server, go to the [Resume an Interrupted Upload](#resumeaninterruptedupload) step.
+3. The request is interrupted or you receive HTTP 503 Service Unavailable or any other 5xx response from the server, go to the [Resume an Interrupted Upload](#resumeaninterruptedupload) step.

 ### Best Practices